Joint Strategic Needs Assessment

 What happens in pregnancy, childhood and adolescence impacts on physical and emotional health all the way through to adulthood.
 Where our children live, their household income and how they are cared for all impact the health and wellbeing of our children.

-There are 20,300 children aged under 16 living in our borough.
-Of these, 6,540 are aged under five.
+There are 20,050 children aged under 16 living in our borough.
+Of these, 6,400 are aged under five.
 44% of children and young people are from a Black, Asian or other ethnic minority background.
-In contrast to the older population, the younger population is expected to decrease over the next 20 years.

-In Kensington and Chelsea, nearly 1 in 4 children are living in poverty, and there are 122 looked-after-children.
-Over 1 in 3 children are overweight by the time they leave primary school, and over 1 in 5 are affected by mental health problems.
+In Kensington and Chelsea, over 1 in 4 children are living in poverty, and there are 106 looked-after-children.
+Almost 1 in 3 children are overweight by the time they leave primary school, and 1 in 5 are affected by mental health problems.
 Working with our communities to design preventative activities and promote healthier lifestyles is key to ensuring we give our children the best start in life.

 "It’s good for us to socialise as communities, our kids have become too used to using their screens during lockdown, they are more isolated.
 We need more group and physical activities for kids."